daphnee-jeune/shopping-cart/README.md

-# React + Vite
+# React + Vite + Tailwind CSS + Zustand

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
-# shopping-cart
+This project is a simple shopping cart built with the intent of exploring Zustand as a state management solution.

+It contains two stores: one responsible for handling the fetching of the products from 'https://dummyjson.com/products' and the other to handle and manage the actions around the cart (adding, removing products).

+I used React Router to implement the navigation betweeen the homepage and clicking on the individual products and the shopping cart.